 The Design of a Low Pressure Solar Geyser

 The first thing you have to understand is that a low pressure system usually comes as a complete package.
-This will include the tank and the tube collector.
-The reason why an evacuated tube collector forms part of the system is because it’s more efficient than a typical panel.
-Apart from tracking the sun for longer (thanks to the round shape of the tubes), it also shows more efficiency during cloudy days.
+This will include the tank and the tube collector, stand and auxiliary tank.

 Low pressure systems are Closed coupled systems, meaning that the tubes connect directly into the tank.
 Heated water is pushed up the pipes filling the tank with the hot water and subsequently pushing the cold water back down into the tubes for re-heating.
 This process happens continuously throughout the day.

 When the low pressure solar geyser is installed, the tank is placed at the top and the collector at the bottom.
 A small section of the tubes lead into the tank, which establishes a direct connection between the two.
 Given the way it’s assembled, there’s no need for a pump to circulate the water.
 Instead, the natural process of gravity will make sure the hot water inside the tubes move up, while the cold water moves down.
 This is referred to as a thermosiphon process.
 Cold water is essentially heavier than hot water, and it will kick-start the convection cycle.

 R4,260.52 Excl VAT